Virginia Loney: First marriage and divorce scandal

 In December 1917, the engagement of 18-year-old Virginia to Robert Howard Gamble, ten years her senior, a Yale graduate, stockbroker, and aviator from Jacksonville, Florida, was announced.
 He was a member of the Naval Aviation Corps in Jacksonville and served in the United States Navy Reserve.
 The wedding took place on April 27, 1918, in New York City.
 The couple subsequently settled in Chevy Chase, Maryland, and had two children: Robert Howard Gamble, Jr., and Catharine Bruce Gamble.

 The marriage failed; Virginia filed for divorce in Paris in April 1923.
 In court, she accused him of "indifference" toward her and cited this as grounds for divorce.
-Virginia and the children returned to the Anerica aboard the RMS Aquitania.
+Virginia and the children returned to America aboard the RMS Aquitania.
 In September 1923, Robert followed them to Huntington and, without Virginia's knowledge, took the two children to Jacksonville.
 Virginia reported them kidnapped.
 Robert Gamble refused to hand the children over to his ex-wife and announced his intention to obtain custody in Florida.
 In November, she sued him in the Supreme Court for $232,000 in damages and also requested a court-ordered detention order before the Commercial Frauds Court, presided over by George W. Simpson, accusing her ex-husband of theft and fraud.
 She accused him of stealing $50,000 worth of stocks and securities after the divorce.
 The scandal made headlines in the USA in 1923.
 A custody agreement was eventually reached, and Virginia got her children back in November 1924.